Flamehead-Labs-Ug/Flame-Audio-AI/README.md

 ## Overview

-Flame Audio is a powerful speech transcription, translation, and AI chat application built by FlameheadLabs.
+Flame Audio AI is a powerful speech transcription, translation, and AI chat application built by FlameheadLabs.
 It allows users to easily convert spoken language to text through recorded audio or uploaded files, with optional account creation for saving transcription history and chatting with AI agents about your documents.

 ## Features

-### Audio Processing
+### Playground (Audio Processing)
 - **Live Audio Recording**: Record audio directly in the browser with high-quality settings
 - **File Upload**: Support for multiple audio formats (flac, mp3, mp4, mpeg, mpga, m4a, ogg, wav, webm)
 - **Multiple Models**: Integration with Groq API's advanced audio transcription models